acaylor/ajs-blog/src/content/blog/private-ai-k8s-stack.md

 ### Keep SearXNG's cache on the PVC

-The official SearXNG container uses `/var/cache/searxng` for persistent cache data, so the Kubernetes app mounts a PVC there.
+The official SearXNG container uses `/var/cache/searxng` for persistent cache data, so the k8s app mounts a PVC there.
 One subtle wrinkle is that SearXNG's generic SQLite cache code uses Python's temp directory for `sxng_cache_DATA_CACHE.db` and `sxng_cache_ENGINES_CACHE.db` when no explicit `db_url` is set.
 Setting `TMPDIR=/var/cache/searxng` keeps those cache DBs on the same PVC instead of the container's ephemeral `/tmp`:

 ```yaml
 env: